Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

 OPD Cover with Health Insurance Benefits

-• The policyholder can claim multiple times as and when the expenses are done
+• The policyholder can claim multiple times as and when the expenses are incurred.

 • Offers coverage for preventive care services, like routine health check-ups, screenings, and vaccinations

-• Some insurance providers offer cashless treatment for OPD procedures with additional premium
+• Some insurance providers offer cashless treatment for OPD procedures with an additional premium.

-• The insured can claim tax deduction under Section 80D for the premium paid towards OPD cover
+• The insured can claim a tax deduction under Section 80D for the premium paid towards OPD cover.

 Who Should Get a Health Insurance Plan with OPD Cover?

 People in this age group are more likely to use OPD services rather than in-patient hospitalisation.
 Due to their strong immunity, they are less likely to fall severely ill, requiring admission to a hospital.
-So, it makes sense for them to buy OPD coverage to stay financially protected against costs incurred on doctor consultations, medicines, lab tests, etc. Buying health insurance early also has benefits like lower premiums because insurers consider such policyholders low risk.
+Therefore, it makes sense for them to purchase OPD coverage to stay financially protected against costs incurred for doctor consultations, medicines, lab tests, and other related expenses.
+Buying health insurance early also has benefits, like lower premiums because insurers consider such policyholders to be low-risk.
 Policyholders can also complete the waiting periods early and avail of tax benefits on health insurance premiums.

-It is recommended that senior citizens opt for OPD coverage because of their vulnerability to illness and infections and requiring frequent medical consultation.
+It is recommended that senior citizens opt for an OPD cover in health insurance due to their vulnerability to illnesses and infections, as well as the need for frequent medical consultations.
 Due to age and low immunity, they may undergo minor surgeries and other OPD treatments like dental procedures.
 An OPD cover will help ease their financial burden by covering all the OPD expenses.
 A senior citizen health insurance plan with OPD cover will give them comprehensive coverage.

 If your group health insurance doesn't have adequate coverage, buying an additional personal healthcare plan for better protection is advisable.